Tatshini/Crime-Time-Joins/README.md

 Run the sql file opened and you are all set!

+You should see the step by step results of relational in the following tables: first_last_arrival clothes_colors_pair green_times_earrings_match

+The culprit is revealed in the table culprit_revealed.

 ## Execution

 To see a few examples of relational joins, see our previous example: [python relational_joins.py](https://github.com/Tatshini/Relational-Joins-Explained).